GitTools/GitVersion/docs/input/docs/usage/cli/arguments.md

                     Use this switch to override
     /nofetch        Disables 'git fetch' during version calculation.
 Might cause GitVersion to not calculate your version as expected.

-# Execute build args

-    /verbosity      Specifies the amount of information to be displayed.
-                    (Quiet, Minimal, Normal, Verbose, Diagnostic)
-                    Default is Normal

 gitversion init     Configuration utility for gitversion
 ```